 - Tō-ji is Kyoto's oldest Buddhist temple.
 It was one of the only three Buddhist religious complexes allowed when the city was first designated as the capital and the sole surviving one (its twin Sa-ji was burnt down during the Kamakura period, while the other one fell alongside Heian Palace when it was destroyed).

-- Nintendo is based this ward.
+- Nintendo and Intelligent Systems are both based in this ward.